-1.3 North Tyneside is one of five metropolitan districts that comprise the County of Tyne and Wear.
-It covers an area of 8,367 hectares and has a growing population of around 203,000.
+- 1.3 North Tyneside is one of five metropolitan districts that comprise the County of Tyne and Wear.
+It covers an area of 8,367 hectares and has a growing population of around 210,487.
 North Tyneside has met the challenge of regional decline and deprivation by rebuilding and stabilising communities.
 New high-tech industries have been attracted to the area and shipbuilding and the marine industry have made a partial revival.
-There are around 97,000 households in the Borough.
+There are around 100,000 households in the Borough. - 1.4 The evening economy of the Borough is principally centred around Tynemouth and Whitley Bay.
+Activity is also centred in areas such as, North Shields and Wallsend.
+These activities support the cultural diversity of the Borough and contribute to its economy.
+However, they may have a negative impact in some areas where crime and disorder can affect residents.